This toolkit consists of an action planner and its related tools.

-Click on the image at right to open the Recruitment Action Planner for Districts
+Click to open the Recruitment Action Planner for Districts.

 Opportunity Culture roles have attracted great teachers across the country, producing strong recruiting results for schools of all kinds.
 But having great roles is not enough.
 Early, active recruitment and strong communications are essential to reach great candidates—both within a district and from elsewhere—and encourage them to apply for Opportunity Culture roles.
 Some Opportunity Culture schools begin active recruitment the prior fall, rather than waiting until spring or summer.